Ajit Chauhan

 Anglim/Trimble is pleased to present our exhibition haiku shmaiku by Ajit Chauhan.

-I like the way George Herms framed his practice; he said, “Turn everything into art.
-Some of the most banal, ordinary things–to make a work of art out of that was the challenge.
-All of everyday life that flows through me–I then sift through and try to make a visual poem.”
+I like the way George Herms framed his practice, he said: "Turn everything into art.
+Some of the most banal, ordinary things to make a work of art out of, that was the challenge.
+All of everyday life that flows through me I then sift through and try to make a visual poem."
+I try to make a haiku with its three gestures; it establishes a presence, it gives an ornament to that presence and then it breaks that presence.
+The quality of the breaking of the presence leaves you in a certain state, and what I am most interested in are those different states. –A.C.

 Haiku, shmaiku, I can’t